 (b) The act of excluding a person.

-§ 180.945 System for Award Management Exclusions (SAM Exclusions).
+§ 180.945 System for Award Management (SAM.gov) Exclusions.

-System for Award Management Exclusions (SAM Exclusions) means the list maintained and disseminated by the General Services Administration (GSA) containing the names and other information about persons who are ineligible.
+System for Award Management (SAM.gov) Exclusions means the list maintained and disseminated by the General Services Administration (GSA) containing the names and other information about ineligible persons.

 § 180.950 Federal agency.

-Federal agency means any United States executive department, military department, defense agency or any other agency of the executive branch.
-Other agencies of the Federal Government are not considered “agencies” for the purposes of this part unless they issue regulations adopting the governmentwide Debarment and Suspension system under Executive Orders 12549 and 12689.
+Federal agency means any United States executive department, military department, defense agency, or any other executive branch agency.
+For the purposes of this part, other agencies of the Federal Government are not considered “agencies” unless they issue regulations adopting the government-wide Debarment and Suspension system under Executive Orders 12549 and 12689.

 § 180.955 Indictment.

 Indictment means an indictment for a criminal offense.
-A presentment, information, or other filing by a competent authority charging a criminal offense shall be given the same effect as an indictment.
+A presentment, information, or other filing by a competent authority charging a criminal offense will be given the same effect as an indictment.

 § 180.960 Ineligible or ineligibility.